 How long do walls take to dry after washing?

 Usually 2–4 hours with good ventilation.
-Heavily greased walls washed thoroughly may need up to 24 hours.
+Walls with heavy grease that are washed thoroughly may need up to 24 hours.

 Do you wash ceilings too?

-Yes, if the ceiling is being painted.
-Especially important in kitchens and bathrooms.
+Yes, if the ceiling is going to be painted.
+This matters most in kitchens and bathrooms.

 Can I order wall washing without painting?

-Yes, but booking the full package works out more cost-effective.
+Yes, but booking the full package is more cost-effective.

 Who does the work

-Wall preparation is carried out by painters with hands-on renovation experience.
-We cover all of Warsaw.
-Call or message us — we’ll assess the wall condition and advise on the level of preparation needed.
+Wall preparation is done by painters with real renovation experience on site.
+We work across all of Warsaw.
+Call or message us — we’ll check the wall condition and tell you what level of preparation is needed.